Head Of Children’s Services

 (Pay Band 4)

-The Department of Post-Secondary Education, Training and Labour is seeking an individual to join the New Brunswick Public Library Service as Head of Children's Services at the Moncton Public Library.
+The Department of Post-Secondary Education, Training and Labour is seeking an individual to join the New Brunswick Public Library Service as Head of Children's Services at the Mgr W.J.
+Conway Public Library in Edmundston.

 The successful candidate will be responsible for managing the children's services unit and overseeing services for children in the library region.
 This will include planning, promoting, delivering and evaluating library programs and services for children, including outreach initiatives and services for special needs populations; providing reader's advisory and complex level reference service through traditional and electronic resources; orienting and assisting patrons in information technology and information literacy; engaging in public, community and media relations; conducting research, writing reports and compiling statistics; developing, managing, and preserving the unit's collections and participating in the development of children's collections for the region; shelving of materials and shelf reading; participating in providing circulation services; and completing other duties as assigned.
 The Children's Librarian participates in provincial and regional initiatives and committees.